The theme for the OR2025 conference is: Twenty Years of Progress, a Future of Possibilities

 Workshops and tutorials generally cover practical issues around repositories and related technologies, tools, and processes.
 Successful workshops include clear learning outcomes, involve active learning, and are realistic in terms of the number of attendees that can actively participate in the workshop.

 Half (3 hours) and full (6 hours) day workshops will take place on Sunday, the day before the main conference begins.
-There is also an option for 60 and 90 minute workshops to take place on Wednesday afternoon, after the main conference has ended.
+60- and 90-minute workshops/tutorials will take place on either Sunday or Wednesday afternoon, after the main conference has ended.
+Proposers of 60- and 90-minute sessions should express their day preference in the submission form.

 Workshops and tutorials can be 60 minutes, 90 minutes, 3 hours or 6 hours (full day).